Top 10 Dog Breeds With the Highest Rate of Cancer Development

 Great Dane

-Great Danes have a average lifespan for 7 to 10 years.
+Great Danes have an average lifespan of 7 to 10 years.
 The massive size of the Great Dane contributes to an array of health problems, including cancer.
 Great Danes are prone to osteosarcoma and cardiomyopathy.

 Labrador Retriever